COVID-19 Business assistance.

 The Small Business Cashflow Loan Scheme will provide assistance of up to $100,000 to firms employing 50 or fewer full-time equivalent employees.

 Loans will be interest-free if they are paid back within a year.
 The interest rate will be 3% for a maximum term of five years.
 Repayments are not required for the first two years.

-Applications will open on 12 May and be managed by Inland Revenue.
+Applications will close on 24 July and be managed by Inland Revenue.